Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 FP16 2 Common for training & inference Good balance, potential overflow issues

-BF16 2 Common for training & inference Wider range than FP16, less precision
+BF16 2 Common for training & inference Wider range than FP16, less precision, good for training on newer GPUs

-INT8 1 Quantized inference/QLoRA base Significant VRAM saving, requires calibration
+INT8 1 Quantized weights/activations/KV cache Significant VRAM saving, requires calibration

-INT4 0.5 Aggressive quantization (QLoRA base) Max VRAM saving, potential accuracy drop
+INT4 0.5 Aggressive weight quantization (QLoRA base) Max VRAM saving for weights, potential accuracy drop

 Multi-GPU Overhead

-Using multiple GPUs (NgpusN_{gpus}) introduces overhead compared to a single GPU setup, meaning performance and memory usage don't scale perfectly linearly.
-This is primarily due to the need for inter-GPU communication and synchronization.
+Using multiple GPUs (NgpusN_{gpus}) introduces overhead compared to a single GPU, meaning performance and memory do not scale perfectly linearly.
+This arises from inter-GPU communication and synchronization needs.

-• Memory Overhead: Each GPU needs extra VRAM for communication buffers, replicated non-sharded parameters/states (depending on the strategy like DeepSpeed ZeRO stage), and framework management.
-The exact overhead is complex, but one heuristic model suggests it grows with the number of GPUs.
+• Memory Overhead: Each GPU requires extra VRAM for communication buffers and replicated non-sharded states (depending on the distribution strategy like DeepSpeed ZeRO stage).
+A heuristic model suggests this overhead grows with the number of GPUs.

-• Performance Scaling: Doubling the GPUs rarely doubles the speed (throughput).
-Communication latency, synchronization waits, and potential load imbalances reduce the effective speedup.
-We can model this with an efficiency factor per additional GPU.
+• Performance Scaling: Doubling GPUs rarely doubles speed.
+Communication latency, synchronization, and load imbalances reduce speedup.
+This can be modeled with an efficiency factor per additional GPU.

-• Let SpeedsingleSpeed_{single} be the performance (e.g., tokens/sec) on one GPU.
+• Let SpeedsingleSpeed_{single} be performance on one GPU.

-• Let EfficiencyEfficiency be the scaling efficiency of each additional GPU (e.g., 0.85 or 85%).
+• Let EfficiencyEfficiency be the scaling efficiency per additional GPU (e.g., 0.85).

 • Example with 85% efficiency: EffectiveSpeedupSpeedsingle×(1+(Ngpus1)×0.85)EffectiveSpeedup \approx Speed_{single} \times (1 + (N_{gpus} - 1) \times 0.85)